 ANNIKE BYE HANSEN

-Hard One To Please joins the team
+Hard One To Please - a classic hope

 The third dam, Alanasa (Darshaan), was a half-sister to Aliysa, Champion 3yo filly in England and at the centre of the 'doping' scandal that robbed her connections of a win in the Epsom Oaks (G1) back in 1989.
 Alanasa was not in the same league but she was a useful filly, trained by Alain de Royer-Dupre in France.
 She won twice, scoring over 1,600 metres at Dieppe and over 1,800 metres at Saint-Cloud, and she stretched her stamina to finish third over 2,100 metres at Longchamp.
 She produced a Listed winner called Alaiyma and became the granddam of the G2 placed Listed winner Shared Ambition, a winner of 7 races in Australia.